Jeff Thomas leads Team Armour to Under Armour All-America Game win

 St. Stanislaus (Bay St. Louis, Miss.) quarterback Myles Brennan, an LSU commit, threw the first touchdown pass to Thomas.

-“It was a five-yard out that was supposed to be just for a first down, but we knew if you put it in his hands, he could make a big play for us.”
+“It was a five-yard out that was supposed to be just for a first down, but we knew if you put it in his hands, he could make a big play for us,” Brennan said.

 IMG Academy (Bradenton, Fla.) linebacker Dylan Moses, an Alabama commit, and K’Lavon Chaisson, a North Shore (Houston) defensive end, were Team Highlight’s leaders on defense.
 Moses had a game-record 10 tackles and Chaisson had six tackles, including three sacks.